dickwolff/Trading-212-to-Ghostfolio/README.md

 ## How to use

+Go to Trading 212 and create an export file (via History > Download icon).
+Choose the period from which you wish to export your history and click download.

-Clone the repo to your local machine and open with your editor of choice (e.g. Visual Studio Code).
+Next, clone the repo to your local machine and open with your editor of choice (e.g. Visual Studio Code).

 Run `npm install` to install all required packages.